fhoeben/hsac-fitnesse-fixtures/README.md

 A zip file containing released versions of this project can be downloaded from the [Releases](https://github.com/fhoeben/hsac-fitnesse-fixtures/releases/latest) or [Maven Central](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=nl.hsac&a=hsac-fitnesse-fixtures&c=standalone&p=zip&v=RELEASE).
 A similar zip file containing the latest *snapshot* (i.e. not released but based on the most recent code) version is published as part of the automated build of this project at https://fhoeben.github.io/hsac-fitnesse-fixtures-test-results/hsac-fitnesse-fixtures-snapshot-standalone.zip.

-## To run the tests on a build server:
+## To run the tests on a build server
+Tests can be run on a build (or Continuous Integration) server in two ways.
+One can either gather the dependencies, compile and run tests using a build tool such as Maven or Gradle.
+Or one can use a docker container which contains a compiled version of the project, add the wiki page to that and have it run tests.

+### Running using Maven
 Have the build server checkout the project and execute `mvn clean test-compile failsafe:integration-test`.
 Append `failsafe:verify` to the command if you want the build to fail in case of test failures.
 The result in JUnit XML results can be found in: `target/failsafe-reports` (most build servers will pick these up automatically)
 The HTML results can be found in: `target/fitnesse-results/index.html`